 What are Bitbucket's features?

-Bitbucket integrates very well with JIRA, originally built as a bug trackers, but is so flexible now it can be used for: bug tracking, issue tracking, a service desks and project management.
+Bitbucket integrates very well with JIRA, originally built as a bug tracker, but is so flexible now it can be used for: bug tracking, issue tracking, service desks and project management.
 This is no surprise given that JIRA is also an Atlassian product.
 Other features are:

 - Pull requests and code reviews

 - Branch comparison and commit history